numsim-group/klimakoffer/milestone5/milestone5_spatial_discretization.md

 \d \long,
 \end{align}
 where $f_{j=1}$ is the nodal value of $f$ at $\colat_j=0$ ($j=1$).
 This is a first-order approximation of the integral that assumes that the nodal value of the mid-point corresponds to the area-average of $f$ in the polar cell.
-Recall the the first entry of the array $\texttt{area}$ contains the total area of the polar cap normalized with the area of the sphere (see [Milestone 3 - Averages](/milestone3/milestone3_averages/)).
+Recall that the first entry of the array $\texttt{area}$ contains the total area of the polar cap normalized with the area of the sphere (see [Milestone 3 - Averages](/milestone3/milestone3_averages/)).

 Now, we approximate the derivative of temperature with respect to colatitude at each discrete longitude, $\long_i$, with a central finite-difference approximation of first-order accuracy,
 $$